-- Step 3 On the device tree, select the thermal channel of a thermal camera. - Step 4 Select Smart Plan > Smoking Detection. - Step 5 Click to enable the function. - Step 6 Set the sensitivity and minimum duration. - Sensitivity: The higher the sensitivity, the easier the smoking action is detected but meanwhile the higher probability of false alarms. - Minimum duration: If the smoking action still lasts longer than the minimum duration, the system will trigger an alarm.
+Step 3 On the device tree, select the thermal channel of a thermal camera.

+Step 4 Select Smart Plan > Smoking Detection.

+Step 5 Click to enable the function.

+Step 6 Set the sensitivity and minimum duration.

+- Sensitivity: The higher the sensitivity, the easier the smoking action is detected but meanwhile the higher probability of false alarms. - Minimum duration: If the smoking action still lasts longer than the minimum duration, the system will trigger an alarm. - Step 7 Click Schedule to select a schedule from the drop-down list.